uisautomation/django-ucamwebauth/README.md

 ## Errors

-There are four possible exceptions that can be raised using this module: MalformedResponseError, InvalidResponseError, and PublicKeyNotFoundError that return HTTP 500, or UserNotAuthorised that returns 403.
+There are four possible exceptions that can be raised using this module: MalformedResponseError, InvalidResponseError, PublicKeyNotFoundError, and OtherStatusCode that return HTTP 500, or UserNotAuthorised that returns 403.
 You can catch these exceptions using process_exception middleware (https://docs.djangoproject.com/en/1.7/topics/http/middleware/#process_exception) to customize the what the user will receive as a response.
 The module has a default behaviour for these exceptions with HTTP error codes and using their corresponding templates.
 To use the default behaviour just add:

 ```python
 MIDDLEWARE_CLASSES = (